 - Daily Scrum or Daily Standup.
 A short 15-minute meeting to catch up with what everyone on the team is doing.
 Team members present what they have done yesterday and what they have planned for today.

 - Iteration review.
-Optional for all three Agile applications, this meeting is held after the iteration is over.
-Its purpose is to present iteration results to the clients and gather their feedback.
+Optional for all three Agile applications, this meeting is held after the iteration.
+It aims to present iteration results to the clients and gather their feedback.

 - Retrospective.
-This meeting happens once the project is over and is aimed to discuss the process, not the result.
-Team members communicate what has and hasn’t worked and how they would like to continue in future projects.
+This meeting happens once the project is over and aims to discuss the process, not the result.
+Team members communicate what has and hasn’t worked and how they want to continue in future projects.

-- Additional Kaizen meetings can be held by both Kanban and Scrumban practitioners.
-This meeting is usually included if a team runs into a problem in need of solving.
-It is a place where teams from several departments gather and brainstorm ideas and solutions for a particular issue.
+- Both Kanban and Scrumban practitioners can hold additional Kaizen meetings.
+This meeting is usually included if a team runs into a problem that needs solving.
+It is where teams from several departments gather and brainstorm ideas and solutions for a particular issue.

 Kanban uses two metrics to measure performance – Cumulative Flow Diagram (CFD) and Lead Cycle time.
 The cumulative Flow Diagram shows how many tasks have been completed and are still left to do at any time in the project.
 Lead and Cycle time measure how much time was spent on delivering a task.
-Lead time (also used in Scrumban) calculates time from the moment it was requested by the client and cycle time begins once the work has begun.
-Both these metrics allow us to better understand the work rate and estimate progress.
+Lead time (also used in Scrumban) calculates time from when the client requested it, and cycle time begins once the work has begun.
+These metrics allow us to understand the work rate better and estimate progress.